BoDeKeersmaeker/tetris-ai/README.md

 ![](/Images/blockReward.png)

-The ai is also rewarded 1000 points for removing a row.
+The A.I. is also rewarded 1000 points for removing a row.

 ![](/Images/AIrewardRow.png)